robomechanics/environmental_robot/autonomy_manager/README.md

   - plotting function __visualizer()__ used in adaptiveROS.py
   - Plotter
   - is is used during robot execution or after? @medium
+- environmentGeneration.py
+  - functions to generate random distributions and random obstacles
+  - __generateRandomDistribution()__ used in dataParser.py

 # environmental_robots
 ## gps_navigation